OctopusSamples/content-team-apps/README.md

   "-Ddest=product-service-azure.zip"
 ```

 Create a resource group, storage account, and function.
-Then upload the ZIP file, create an SAS token, and
+Then upload the ZIP file, create an SAS token, and set the `WEBSITE_RUN_FROM_PACKAGE` setting to the SAS URL.
+Ensure you change the `RESOURCE_GROUP`, `FUNCTION_NAME`, and `STORAGE_ACCOUNT` names to be unique.
-set the `WEBSITE_RUN_FROM_PACKAGE` setting to the SAS URL.

 See [here](https://stackoverflow.com/questions/74695741/how-can-i-deploy-a-prepackaged-quarkus-azure-functions-app/74695742#74695742) for more details on this process:

 ```bash
 REGION=australiaeast